Dizziness Isn't All In Your Head: A Doctor Explains Vertigo + Ways To Treat It

 Treating vertigo: what to expect.

 Treating vertigo typically includes some combination of medication, physical therapy, and psychotherapy.
-In extreme cases, it may require surgery, but this is rare.
-The treatment method and medications used depend on the type of vertigo and any underlying conditions.
+In extreme cases, it may require surgery5, but this is rare.
+The treatment method and medications used depend on the type of vertigo6 and any underlying conditions.
 In the case of BPPV, a doctor may be able to help move the calcium crystals that cause the problem out of the ear canal, providing relief.
 Additionally, a doctor might prescribe medication including diuretics, anti-dizziness medications, anti-nausea medications, anti-anxiety medications, and migraine remedies.
 However, vertigo often demands a multifactorial approach beyond medication.
 One option is seeing a chiropractor.
 Vertigo centers on the nervous system and the structures that surround it, including the spine and its structure, so chiropractic treatments can be a perfect complement to care.

 Manage vertigo naturally with these five strategies.